dechristopher/dechristopher/README.md

 ## I'm a Boston-based Full-stack Engineer!

-- Full-stack Software Engineer working for Infogain at Meta
+- Founder, VP of Engineering at Fitchburg Fiber
 - Interests include: cartography/mapping, cryptography, and platform engineering
 - Currently learning Elixir with OTP/BEAM, and Rust